lrleon/prodcon/Readme.md

 for writing.
 It would just write without any contention.
 As each thread completes, it concatenates its file to a resulting final file.

+Perhaps the way as the file is written can be improved.
+For example, it could be worthy to build the line before taking the mutex, and then lock the mutex and write the full line. also, to use the C library for reading/writing files instead of C++ library definitively would be faster.

 #### Using separated compilation units

 For time reasons, I preferred to put my helpers classes and functions